dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 `author_updated_at` function performs simple database request, that returns resource's last update date.
 This is more efficient than fetching all necessary data from the database and rendering a template.
-After any changes to author function return new date that will lead to cache invalidation.
+After any changes to author are done the function returns new date that will lead to cache invalidation.

 ## Static files caching

 You should cache static files to speed up repeated pages loading.
-This will stop browser from repeated loading of scripts, styles, images, etc.
+This will prevent browser from repeated loading of scripts, styles, images, etc.

-You likely won't serve static files by Django in a production environment, because it's slow and unsafe.
+Most likely you won't serve static files by Django in a production environment, because it's slow and unsafe.
 Usually, web server is used for this task, i.e. Nginx.
-Let's check out how to set up caching of static with Nginx:
+Let's check out how to set up caching of static files with Nginx:

 ```nginx
 server {